 Where:

-specify the width of the image (required when sizing = 3)
+altezzaspecifies the height of the image (required when fit = 3)larghezzaspecifies the width of the image (required when fit = 3)

 Examples of using the IMAGE function